Back To Top

 Electric blankets with timers allow you to adapt the shut-off time.
 It may take a bit of trial and error to figure out the best time for you, but we recommend starting on the shortest time first, and then increasing this if you find you're waking up cold in the night.

-If you're stuck between an electric blanket vs a heated throw, know that many heated throws also have timers as well; the main difference is these are designed to be used on sofas rather than in beds.
+If you're stuck between an electric blanket vs a heated throw, know that many heated throws also have timers as well; the main difference is that these are designed to be used on sofas rather than in beds.

 Tips for buying an electric blanket

 Just like knowing the common electric blanket mistakes to avoid, there are some things you should know before you purchase one.
-As previously mentioned, definitely look to see if it has automatic shut-off and timer features; both of these are a winner if you want to leave it on all night.
+As previously mentioned, definitely look to see if it has automatic shut-off and timer features; both of these are winners if you want to leave it on all night.

 It's also important to choose a blanket that is the right size for your bed.
 They usually come in single, double, king, or super-king sizes.
-Also check the cable length, as it needs to reach the nearest plug source.
+Also, check the cable length, as it needs to reach the nearest plug source.

 "Some models now also come with dual controls – if you share a bed with someone who doesn’t like being too hot, these are perfect as you can both find a temperature to suit you," Adele from Vonhaus says.
-"Other factors to consider include whether it can be machine washed and also whether it can be stored safely when not in use."
+"Other factors to consider include whether it can be machine-washed and also whether it can be stored safely when not in use."

 Knowing how to wash an electric blanket correctly will ensure you can keep using it safely for years to come.